 Summer in Italy can be steamy, so it's really important to pack well.
-In the peak of the summer, you can expect highs of 30-40 degrees with temperatures dropping to the low 20s in the evening.
+In the peak of the summer, you can expect highs of 30-40°C (86-104F), with temperatures dropping to the low 20s (70F) in the evening.
 Summer in Italy sees very little rainfall, so, unless you're visiting the mountains, you can leave your waterproofs at home.
-So what should wear in Italy during summer?
+So, what should wear in Italy during summer?

 - Bottoms.
 Denim shorts are a summer staple in every corner of the world, right?
 Wrong.
 You'll rarely see Italian women wearing shorts.
 Keep it cool and opt for a floaty maxi skirt.
 Although, slim fit chino shorts are great versatile option for men.

 - Tops.
 Italian women show skin in the summer, but tastefully.
-Strappy and off-the shoulder tops are must-pack items, but remember: revealing tops shouldn't be worn when visiting religious sites (see the "what to wear sightseeing in Italy” section below).
+Strappy and off-the shoulder tops are must-pack items, but remember: revealing tops shouldn't be worn when visiting religious sites.

 - Handbag.
 A stylish handbag should be big enough to fit your camera, phone, small wallet and jumper, yet small enough not to weight you down.
 If you have to choose just one bag, perhaps leave the fuschia pink purse at home and opt for a neutral colour like black, navy or tan.
 This advice goes for men, too.
 Italian men aren't afraid to carry a man bag.